mmouih/entity-generator/README.md

 # payload-entity-generator
-A payload to class generator for php applications for php 8.0+.
+A json payload to class/entity generator for php applications for php 7+.
 The generated Entities follows the PSR12 standard.
+Usefull to transform payload to Data Transfer Objects on the fly

 # Requirements
 PHP8.2